mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

 ### Option 2: The Ansible way

-If you're an Ansible user, you can use my [Key Mime Pi Ansible role](https://galaxy.ansible.com/mtlynch/keymimepi) for better automation:
+If you're an Ansible user, you can use my [Key Mime Pi Ansible role](https://galaxy.ansible.com/mtlynch/keymimepi) for better automation.
+The following commands install Key Mime Pi on your device as a [systemd service](https://wiki.archlinux.org/index.php/systemd):

 ```bash
 PI_HOSTNAME="raspberrypi" # Change to your pi's hostname